OfficeDev/office-js-docs-pr/docs/develop/bind-to-regions-in-a-document-or-spreadsheet.md

 In the example, the first `id` parameter is the ID of the binding to retrieve.

-The anonymous function that is passed into the function as the second _callback_ parameter is executed when the operation is completed.
+The anonymous function that is passed into the method as the second _callback_ parameter is executed when the operation is completed.
 The function is called with a single parameter, _asyncResult_, which contains the status of the call and the binding with the ID "myBinding".

 ## Get a binding by ID using the select function of the Office object